Citizen (band): As You Please (2017–2020)

 During October 2017 Citizen released their third album, As You Please, with Run For Cover Records.
 Soon after the release of their third album Citizen began the As You Please Tour, accompanied by Sorority Noise and Great Grandpa.

 In 2018 the band embarked on a tour in support of The Story So Far along with Turnover and Movements.

-By the end of 2019, the band had material written for a fourth album.
-Recording took place in Toledo, Ohio during the winter of 2019–2020.
+The following year, they released a stand-alone single entitled "Big Mouth".
+Drummer Jake Duhaime had departed the band by this point, with Kerekes taking his place in the studio.
+By the end of 2019, the remaining quartet had material written for a fourth album.
+Recording took place in Toledo, Ohio during the winter of 2019 and into early 2020.
+Later in 2020, the band shared the unreleased track "Clox" – which was written and recorded for As You Please but was ultimately left off the album.